Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Introduction

 \section{Introduction}

+Multirate filter banks are the digital signal processing constituents of wavelet transforms.
+A \emph{discrete wavelet transform} (DWT) is a cascade of filter banks that decomposes discrete-time signals into time-frequency components, such as the exponentially scaled Mallat decomposition.
+Under suitable conditions DWTs correspond to analog signal representations called \emph{multiresolution analyses}~\cite{Mallat89c,Daub92,Meyer93,Mallat99}; such decompositions offer a wealth of data representations featuring joint time-frequency localization and fast digital implementations.
+For one measure of their success, the number of U.S.\ patents containing the term ``wavelet[s]'' is now in the thousands.
+For more examples of success, \cite[\S II]{Bris:13b:TIT} surveys multirate filter banks in digital communication coding standards.

+Figure~\ref{fig:FB} depicts the Z-transform (complexified frequency domain) representation of a two-channel multirate filter bank with input $X(z)\eqdef\sum_i x(i)z^{-i}$~\cite{Daub92,Vaid93,VettKov95,StrNgu96,Mallat99}.
+(The author recommends references~\cite{Vaid93,StrNgu96} to readers who are less familiar with, and seek a guide to, the engineering language and concepts used in this subject area.)
+The downarrows represent 2:1 subsampling, which halves the sampling rate of the analysis-filtered output from $H_0$ and $H_1$.
+Uparrows restore the original sampling rate to subbands $Y_0$ and $Y_1$ by inserting zeros prior to synthesis filtering with $G_0$ and $G_1$, then summing to get the reconstructed signal, $\widehat{X}(z)$.
+Figure~\ref{fig:FB} is a \emph{perfect reconstruction} (PR) filter bank if the transfer function $\widehat{X}(z)/X(z)$ is a monomial, i.e., a constant multiple of a delay.

-Figure~\ref{fig:FB} depicts the Z-transform representation of a two-channel multirate digital filter bank with input $X(z)\eqdef\sum_i x(i)z^{-i}$~\cite{Daub92,Vaid93,VettKov95,StrNgu96,Mallat99}.
-It is a \emph{perfect reconstruction} (PR) filter bank if the transfer function $\widehat{X}(z)/X(z)$ is a monomial (i.e., a constant multiple of a delay) in the absence of additional processing or distortion.
-For suitably chosen \emph{polyphase transfer matrices} $ \mathbf{H}(z)$ and $\mathbf{G}(z)$ the system in Figure~\ref{fig:FB} is mathematically equivalent to the \emph{polyphase-with-delay} (PWD) filter bank representation in Figure~\ref{fig:PWD}~\cite{Vaid93,StrNgu96}.
-The term ``polyphase-with-delay'' ~\cite{StrNgu96} refers to the delays in both the demultiplex (deinterleave) and multiplex (interleave) operations in the analysis and synthesis banks.
-The polyphase analysis transfer matrix, $\mathbf{H}(z)$, is the frequency-domain representation of a bounded linear translation-invariant operator acting on a space of vector-valued discrete-time signals, e.g., $\ell^2\bigl(\mathbb{Z},\,\mathbb{C}^2\bigr)$.
-A Laurent polynomial transfer matrix $\mathbf{H}(z)$ is the polyphase matrix of a finite impulse response (FIR) PR filter bank with FIR inverse if and only if, for some monomial with gain constant $\hat{a}\neq 0$ and delay $\hat{d}\in\mathbb{Z}$, it satisfies
+For suitably defined \emph{polyphase transfer matrices} $ \mathbf{H}(z)$ and $\mathbf{G}(z)$ (denoted in boldface) the system in Figure~\ref{fig:FB} is mathematically equivalent to the \emph{polyphase-with-delay} (PWD) representation in Figure~\ref{fig:PWD}~\cite{Vaid93,StrNgu96}.
+The polyphase analysis matrix, $\mathbf{H}(z)$, is the frequency-domain representation of a linear translation-invariant operator acting boundedly on vector-valued discrete-time signals in $\ell^2\bigl(\mathbb{Z},\,\mathbb{C}^2\bigr)$.
+By Cramer's Rule, a Laurent polynomial matrix $\mathbf{H}(z)$ is the polyphase matrix of a finite impulse response (FIR) PR filter bank with FIR inverse if and only if, for some gain $\hat{a}\neq 0$ and delay $\hat{d}\in\mathbb{Z}$, it satisfies

 In this paper all filter banks are assumed to be FIR systems satisfying~\eqref{PRFB}.